KentCompSoc/KentFlixClient/README.md

 An open source elegant solution to watching Kent University lecture recordings.

 ## About
-Kent Flix Client is a progress web application using React.js on the frontend and interacting with a restful [api](https://github.com/KentCompSoc/KentFlixServer/).
+Kent Flix Client is a progressive web application using React.js on the frontend and interacting with a restful [api](https://github.com/KentCompSoc/KentFlixServer/).

 ## Installation